Decorating With Wreaths – Not Just For Christmas

 Simple Head Wreath

-In ancient Greece and Rome, a person’s occupation, rank, social status, and their achievements could be shown by the wreaths they wore.
+In ancient Greece and Rome, a person’s occupation, rank, social status, and achievements could be shown by the wreaths they wore.

 Head Wreath